duidae/work-notes/README.md

 #### 6. study CASA
 * running on Redhat 6/7 & Mac OS X
-* difference between Redhat/CentOS: CentOS is a community-developed and supported alternative to RHEL.
+* difference between Redhat/CentOS: CentOS is a community-developed and supported alternative to RHEL(Red Hat Enterprise Linux).
 It is similar to Red Hat Enterprise Linux but lacks the enterprise-level support.
 CentOS is more or less a free replacement for RHEL with few minor configuration differences.

 ## [TODO]Weekly report 2018/06/18~2018/06/24